Eric-Kosovec/Cminus-Compiler/README.md

 Note: Some lines may appear to have weird spacing, but that's due to having worked on the project in Linux.

-To compile:
+## Compiling the Compiler
-You will need flex and bison, which can be installed through the following commands:
+You will need a Linux machine with flex and bison, which can be installed through the following commands:
-	sudo apt install bison
+>sudo apt install bison<br>
-	sudo apt install flex
+>sudo apt install flex

-Now simply run command make in the root directory of the project, which creates the compiler binary called cmc.
+Now simply run command 'make' in the root directory of the project, which creates the compiler binary called 'cmc.'

-To run:
+## Running the Compiler:
+Run with the following command:
-Run ./cmc [.cm's filepath]
+>./cmc [.cm's filepath]

-This will create a MIPS assembly file of the same name with extension .s in the same directory as the .cm file.
-This can be viewed and run in the Mars.jar program.
+This will create a MIPS assembly file of the same name with extension '.s' in the same directory as the '.cm' file.
+This can be viewed and run in the Mars.jar program, assuming you have Java installed.

-To cleanup:
+## Cleaning Up
-Run make clean in the root directory of the project.
+Run 'make clean' in the root directory of the project.

-To test:
+## Testing:
-*** Testing will temporarily not work. ***
+**Testing will temporarily not work.**
-You will need java through the following command:
+You will need to install Java through the following command:
-	sudo apt install default-jdk
+>sudo apt install default-jdk